 Growing groundnuts as a cultivated crop has been attempted in Europe twice, first during the Great Potato Famine, with failed results.
 The reason?
-The tubers require 2-3 years to maturity, whereas potatoes only need one growing season.
+The tubers require two to three years to maturity, whereas potatoes only need one growing season.

 For this reason, they were important food sources to the new colonies.
 The pilgrims of Plymouth survived on groundnuts when they exhausted their corn supply.
 The tubers are perennial and harvested at any time of the year, a boon to the first colonists.

 I am betting at this point you are intrigued and want to know how to grow groundnuts.
 Growing your own groundnuts might be safer than going hunting for them, as they tend to grow in the same area as poison ivy!

 Tubers or young plants are available from a few nurseries, or of course, you can risk it and dig them up yourself if they grow in your neck of the woods.
 Wear heavy gloves and long pants and shirt sleeves to protect from the poison ivy no doubt growing with the groundnuts.